Zpedia

 What Is SD-WAN?

 A software-defined wide area network (SD-WAN) uses virtualization and overlay tunnels to connect users to workloads across multiple transport services and types of existing infrastructure, such as VPNs, broadband internet connections, and LTE, as well as multiprotocol label switching (MPLS) connections.
-With automated steering to optimize traffic, SD-WAN offers an efficient alternative to traditional WAN connectivity as organizations migrate away from on-premises data centers.
+With automated traffic steering, SD-WAN is an efficient alternative to traditional WAN connectivity as organizations migrate away from on-premises data centers.

 How Does SD-WAN Work?